fernandapedley/estimating-unmet-adhd-demand/docs/methodology.md

 * Renaming indicators to improve readability
 * Creating summary tables for analysis and visualisation

-Special attention was paid to ensuring that indicators were interpreted consistently across reporting periods and age groups.
+Particular attention was given to data quality and consistency across reporting periods.
+This included reviewing potential changes in reporting coverage and ensuring that indicators were interpreted consistently across age groups and reporting periods.

 ---